sarahVacca/220project/README.md

 ## To set up the application, follow these steps:
 1. Clone this repo
-2. Go to the .env file within the 220project folder
+2. Create a .env file within the 220project folder
-3. Change the postgres password to something random, and change the django secret key to something long and random
+3. Make the postgres password something random, and the django secret key something long and random

 ## Populate the sql database with the database dump file
 1. Connect to psql inside the terminal